HomeGuidesAPI ReferenceRelease notes

 POLICY_ARN=$(aws iam create-policy --policy-name $SOURCE_NAME --policy-document file:///tmp/${SOURCE_NAME}-policy.json --output text --query 'Policy.Arn')

-Finally, you create an IAM user and generate security credentials (Access Key ID and Secret Access Key) which our platform uses to authenticate and act on behalf of this IAM user when accessing the S3 bucket and SQS queue.
+1. Create IAM User and Credentials:Create an IAM user and generate security credentials (Access Key ID and Secret Access Key).
+Our platform uses these to authenticate and access your S3 bucket and SQS queue.

-• The IAM user is tied to the permissions defined in the IAM policy.
+• The IAM user is linked to the permissions defined in the IAM policy.

-• The access keys are provided to our platform to securely manage and access the source data.
+• The access keys are provided to our platform for secure data access.

 aws iam create-user --user-name $USER_NAME